 Evening course versions of Math Readiness have been offered in the past, usually during fall or winter sessions (T1 or T2) of Regular Session.
 Please note that Math Readiness is a cost-recovery course.
 In general, we usually need to have a minimum number of students registered in order to run the course.
 If you are interested in attending an evening version of the course, please contact Holly Fraser (306-966-2742 or email@example.com).

 To register for access to Online Math Readiness (a self-directed online resource containing course materials and interactive exercises), please visit the following page and complete the registration form: Online Math Readiness.

 Online Math Readiness is currently available at no charge.
 For further information or to request an account as a non-university student, please email firstname.lastname@example.org.

 Credit course option

 For those who are interested in taking a credit course that reviews concepts from high school math, please check PAWS for "Math 102."
-Currently, Math 102 is on the slate of offerings for Term 2 of Spring and Summer Session 2014 (i.e. June 28-August 17) and during Quarter 4 (July 23-August 13).
-As well, Math 102 will be offered during Term 1 of Regular Session 2013-14.
+Currently, Math 102 is on the slate of offerings for Term 2 of Spring and Summer Session 2015 (i.e. June 25-August 14) and during Quarter 4 (July 21-August 14).
+As well, Math 102 will be offered during Term 1 of Regular Session 2014-15.
+Taking Math 102 for credit (and passing) may clear deficiencies in prerequisites for certain 100-level courses in mathematics.
 Contact the Department of Mathematics and Statistics at 306-966-6081 or by email at email@example.com for more information.
-Please note that a credit course means that an official grade for the course will be issued on your transcript, and that an academic advisor should be consulted to determine how the course will align with your program requirements.
+Please note that a credit course means that an official grade for the course will be issued on your transcript.
+We recommend that anyone considering taking Math 102 consult an academic advisor to determine how or if the course will align with your program requirements.